Registration Setting Redesign

 Confusing Terminology

-User B : Certain setting labels remained perplexing, it was unclear how some configurations should be adjusted.
+User B : Certain setting labels remained confusing, it was unclear how some configurations should be adjusted.
 I’m afraid of making incorrect settings.

 iteration